This post may contain affiliate links. See our disclosure policy.

 What to Serve with Crockpot Breakfast Casserole

-This casserole is a terrific all-in-one dish, so you could serve it alone with some toppings and a side of fruit.
 For a big breakfast or brunch, you can also pair it with our Make Ahead Breakfast Parfaits, our rich Blueberry Cream Cheese Coffee Cake, or a batch of the BEST Blueberry Muffins.
+But for most occasions I opt to serve it with some fresh fruit or a smoothie.

 More Breakfast Recipes You Will Love